What’s Emergency Heat and does the Nest Learning Thermostat support it?

 Most thermostats will run Emergency Heat constantly until you manually turn it off.
-With Nest, you can set a heating setpoint for your Emergency Heat and Nest will turn Emergency Heat on and off automatically to maintain the temperature you’ve set.
-Nest does not support schedules for Emergency Heat.
+With your Nest Thermostat, you can set a heating setpoint for your Emergency Heat and the Nest Thermostat will turn Emergency Heat on and off automatically to maintain the temperature you’ve set.
+The Nest Thermostat does not support schedules for Emergency Heat.

-You’ll need to connect your Emergency Heating wire to Nest’s connector and let Nest know you’ve installed an Emergency Heat source there during setup.
+You’ll need to connect your Emergency Heating wire to the Nest Thermostat's connector and let the Nest Thermostat know you’ve installed an Emergency Heat source there during setup.

 Important Note: The 2nd generation Nest Learning Thermostat doesn’t support using your 2nd stage or auxiliary heat source as emergency heat.
-If your old thermostat has a short jumper wire from the AUX or W2 connector to the connector labelled E, just remove the jumper and Nest will engage the 2nd stage heating when its needed to keep your home warm.
+If your old thermostat has a short jumper wire from the AUX or W2 connector to the connector labeled E, just remove the jumper and your Nest Thermostat will engage the 2nd stage heating when it's needed to keep your home warm.

-Once your Nest is configured to control your Emergency heat, here’s how to turn it on:
+Once your Nest Thermostat is configured to control your Emergency Heat, here’s how to turn it on:

 - Select SETTINGS from the main menu